 Arktide is an environmentally friendly Seasteading company that seeks to build affordable real estate on the seas.
 We are a contestant in the $100M Carbon Removal XPRIZE competition with a stated goal of removing over a gigatonne of carbon from the Earth’s atmosphere through natural ocean processes.
 We aim to create sustainable infrastructure which provides all of the basic needs for humanity, as well as allow ocean life to flourish.

-Based in Puerto Rico, Arktide is actively developing new designs for safety and affordability for individuals and businesses moving to the seas.
+Based in Florida, Arktide is actively developing new designs for safety and affordability for individuals and businesses moving to the seas.
 With our ingenuity and initiative, we will expand the horizons of the Seasteading movement.
-Get in touch with Arktide on their website.

 SeaBrick is a buoyant, interlocking block system for renewable construction.
 SeaBrick is composed primarily of seaweed biomass and designed to support marine structures of all kinds.
 It is a revolutionary new way of building on the ocean that will address the challenges of carbon sequestration, ecological preservation and human displacement from climate change.